morungos/morungos.github.io/_posts/2025-08-17-management.md

 taxonomy](https://en.wikipedia.org/wiki/Bloom's_taxonomy), we usually want to get beyond that, to critical evaluation.

+Instead, what we get is a flood of informatiom containing detailed numerid performance indications of the different options, often missing cital contextual information (as we will see in a moment).

+What we miss is a framework for assessing the options, and linking them back to the project needs.
+When high throughput is a need, we need a coherent overview of that, but we don't get it.
+Instead, what we get resembles a patchwork of vendor comparison tables, injected into the tactical project decision-making.

 ### 3. Off-topic content is as big a problem as "hallucination"

 I was expecting a lot of what we might impolitely call "bollocks" -- information